zevv/xpeg/README.md

 Beware: this is proof-of-concept alpha quality code.

+More documentation will be added, for now please refer to the documentation of [NPeg](https://github.com/zevv/npeg), a Nim implementation of a similar PEG parser.

 ## Introduction

 XPeg is a pure Elixir pattern matching library.
 It provides macros to compile